tcharlss/radios-to-slider/docs/README.md

 setValue    | false    | string
 destroy     | false    |

-Events        | Triggered
+Events        | Trigger
 ------------- | -------------
-radiochange   | If triggered [click, change] events radiodisabled | When disabling radios radiodenabled | When enabling radios
+radiochange   | Called when a radio inputs change, after the slider have been updated radiodisabled | Called after the inputs have been disabled radiodenabled | Called after the inputs have been enabled

 ## Support